M66B/FairEmail/docs/FAQ-in-rID.md

 There are shortcuts available to:

-* membuat pesan baru untuk kontak favorit
+* compose a new message to a favorite contact
-* mengatur akun, identitas, dll
+* setup accounts, identities, etc

 Shortcuts require Android 7.1 Nougat or later.
 The usage of shortcuts is explained [here](https://support.google.com/android/answer/2781850).